 Launching your business in Denmark

-Several public initiatives exist to help you grow your startup in Denmark.
-To begin with, you are advised to contact the local Business Development Centre.
+Several public initiatives exist to help you grow your business in Denmark.
+To begin with, you are advised to contact the local Danish Business Hubs.

-Denmark’s Business Development Centres are your gateway to both public and private business development initiatives.
-There are 6 publicly funded Business Development Centres at 12 different locations around Denmark.
-At your local centre, you can get free, independent and professional guidance – targeted to fit the needs and potential of your business.
-The centres specialise in business operations and development.
+Denmark’s Business Hubs are your gateway to both public and private business development initiatives.
+There are 6 publicly funded Business Hubs at 12 different locations around Denmark.
+At your local hub, you can get free, independent and professional guidance – targeted to fit the needs and potential of your business.
+The hubs specialise in business operations and development.
 Among many other things, they can offer guidance on loans, venture capital and other funding sources.

 How do I set up my business in Denmark?

 In most cases, setting up a business in Denmark is easy.
 However, if you have trouble finding your way through the system, you are always welcome to contact the Danish Business Authority’s Customer Centre on +45 72 20 00 30.

 Before you register your business, you should apply for a MitID secure login.
 You should then determine what business type you want to establish and apply for a CVR number via the digital solution, “Start company” at Virk.dk.
 The CVR number is your business’s official registration number, and it is, among other things, used to identify your business with public authorities and when issuing invoices.